RIDING IN LIGHTNESS MEETS WORKING EQUITATION

 Suzanne Marshall is well known for her clinics on Riding in Lightness that she has been teaching up and down the eastern United States for many years.
 In the last few years she has introduced the discipline of Working Equitation.
 This page gives you the information you need to know about these clinics and why Suzanne feels so strongly about Working Equitation.

-- Every clinic Suzanne does, although based on my years of clinic teaching, is customized to fit the needs of the individual club, farm or association I work with.
-My main goal as a clinician is to give a fresh set of eyes, a new viewpoint and insight to the people and horses I get to work with.
-It is also always an opportunity for me to learn and grow as an instructor and equestrian.
-And, of equal importance, is the chance to bring my sense of joy and playfulness into situations that are often stressful.
+- Every clinic Suzanne does, although based on my years of clinic teaching, is customized to fit the needs of the individual club, farm or association she works with.
+Her main goal as a clinician is to give a fresh set of eyes, a new viewpoint and insight to the people and horses she get to work with.
+It is also always an opportunity for her to learn and grow as an instructor and equestrian.
+And, of equal importance, is the chance to bring her sense of joy and playfulness into situations that are often stressful.
 Although she still does her straight French dressage clinics, she truly enjoys incorporating Working Equitation into the mix.

 - Suzanne has over fifteen years of extensive experience in teaching clinics in New Jersey, New York, New Hampshire, Vermont, Connecticut, Massachusetts, Maryland and Florida.